Unbiased likelihood estimation of the Langevin diffusion for animal movement modelling: Discussion

-In Simulation study I we see that the variance of the estimates for the $\beta$'s is greatly reduced when we increase the time spanned by the tracks, while in Simulation study II we see that the variance is largely independent of the number of measurements.
-This would suggest that to get accurate estimates for the RSF, the time spanned by your observations is much more important than the number of measurements.
-If you can only make a fixed number of measurements, the best strategy is therefore to spread them over as long a time period as possible.
-However, wee see in Simulation study I that the variance in the estimates of $\gamma^2$ increases with the time spanned by the tracks, while in Simulation study II we see that larger amounts of denser measurements greatly reduces the estimation variance.
-This could suggest that the best strategy for estimating $\gamma^2$ is to make the sampling frequency as large as possible.
-Note that this gives a trade-off between accuracy in the estimation of the $\beta$'s and accuracy in the estimation of $\gamma^2$.
+In Simulation study I we observed that the variance of the estimates for the $\beta$ coefficients was greatly reduced when we increased the time spanned by the tracks, while in Simulation study II we observed that the variance was largely independent of the frequency of locations (i.e., increased number of observations over the same duration).
+This would suggest that to obtain accurate estimates for the RSF, the time spanned by the observations is more important than the frequency of locations.
+Therefore, if you can only make a fixed number of measurements, the best strategy is to spread them over as long a time period as possible.
+With respect to the estimation of $\gamma^2$, Simulation study I showed that the variance in the estimates increased with the time spanned, while in Simulation study II we observed that the variance decreased at higher location frequency.
+This suggests that the best strategy for estimating $\gamma^2$ is to make the sampling frequency as large as possible.
+Given that animal tracking tags have limited batteries, the choice of sampling regime is typically a trade-off between sampling frequency and sampling duration \cite{he2023guide}.
+Simulations I and II, therefore revealed that this trade-off may subsequently affect the precision in the estimation of the $\beta$s (which favours sampling duration over frequency) and $\gamma^2$ (which favours frequency over duration) coefficients.
 Luckily, it seems that it is possible to get accurate estimates for the $\beta$'s, even if the uncertainty in the estimate of $\gamma^2$ is large, and vice versa.

-The greatest weakness of our approach is the compute time.
+The main weakness of our approach is the increased compute time.
 Running statistical inference with the BBIS likelihood approximation with sufficient $M$ and $N$ takes much longer than a comparative inference using an Euler-Maruyama approximation.
-As described in Section \ref{sec:bbis}, we used the same Brownian bridges in each likelihood evaluation in order to improve the stability of gradient-based optimisation.
-Storing all the Brownian bridges can be very memory-intensive, making the method untractable for very large datasets.
-Additionally, the BBIS method is not capable of handling data with measurement error.
+As described in Section \ref{sec:bbis}, we used the same Brownian bridges in each likelihood evaluation in order to improve the stability of gradient-based optimisation and to reduce computation of re-simulating the bridges.
+Storing all the Brownian bridges can be very memory-intensive, which may make our implementation intractable for very large datasets.
+Additionally, the BBIS method is not in itself capable of handling data with measurement error.